naif-sameer/my-programming-docs/docs/javascript/svelte/index.md

 	<script>
 		import {getContext} from 'svelte';

-		// It is recomend to use obj insted of string let name = getContext('username-context');
+		// It is recommend to use obj instead of string let name = getContext('username-context');
 	</script>